kyma-project/kyma/docs/service-catalog/13-02-gcp-broker.md

   repositories:
     - url: https://github.com/kyma-project/addons/releases/download/0.7.0/index-gcp.yaml
 ```
-Registering the addons repository url as cluster wide will make a conflict with the next release when the GCP Service Broker will be enabled by default.
+>**NOTE:** If you register this addons repository URL as cluster-wide, there will be a conflict with the next release, after the GCP Service Broker is enabled by default.